pagkly/Zed/Investopedia4/Modified Adjusted Gross Income (MAGI).md

 ## Frequently Asked Questions

-### How do I calculate my Modified Adjusted Gross Income (MAGI)?
+### How do I calculate my [[Modified Adjusted Gross Income (MAGI)]]?

 Calculating your MAGI is relatively straightforward.
-To do so, first calculate your adjusted gross income (AGI) and then add back any of the deductions specified by the IRS that apply to your situation.
+To do so, first calculate your adjusted [[Gross Income|gross income]] (AGI) and then add back any of the deductions specified by the IRS that apply to your situation.
 Examples of these deductions include income from foreign sources, interest from certain savings bonds, and expenses related to adopting a child.
-Because MAGI involves adding back these deductions, MAGI will always be greater than or equal to AGI.
+Because MAGI involves adding back these deductions, MAGI [[Will|will]] always be greater than or equal to AGI.

 ### What is MAGI used for?

 MAGI is used by the IRS to determine whether you qualify for certain tax programs and benefits.
 For instance, it helps determine the size of your Roth IRA contributions.
 Knowing your MAGI can also help avoid facing tax penalties, since over-contributing to these programs and others like them can trigger interest payments and fines.
 Your magine can also determine eligibility for certain government programs, such as the subsidized insurance plans available on the Health Insurance Marketplace.

-### Can MAGI and adjusted gross income (AGI) be the same?
+### Can MAGI and adjusted [[Gross Income|gross income]] (AGI) be the same?

 Yes, MAGI and AGI can be the same.
-For many people, the list of deductions that need to be added back to AGI in order to calculate MAGI will not be relevant.
+For many people, the list of deductions that need to be added back to AGI in order to calculate MAGI [[Will|will]] not be relevant.
 For instance, those who did not earn any foreign income would have no reason to use that deduction and would not add back those earnings to their AGI.
 For them, AGI and MAGI would therefore be the same number.